-It feels a bit vain to recount the number of compliments I’ve gotten about my skin over the past two weeks, so I’ll go ahead and skip that part and say this: I’m currently experiencing the best skin of my life, and it’s largely due to a 30-minute treatment I got at the Four Seasons spa in Beverly Hills two weeks ago.
+It feels a bit vain to recount the number of compliments I’ve gotten about my skin over the past two weeks, so I’ll go ahead and skip that part and say this: I’m currently experiencing the best skin of my life, and it’s largely due to a 50-minute treatment I got at the Four Seasons spa in Beverly Hills.

-That’s right—30 minutes.
-I can think of a lot of things I can do in 30 minutes, none of which result in me having skin rivaling that of a newborn.
-The life-changing facial in question is called the Fire and Ice Facial (insert Game of Thrones theme song), which sounds mysterious and magical, but it’s actually quite simple—and will totally give you glowing skin like Lady Sansa.
+That’s right—50 minutes.
+I can think of a lot of things I can do in 50 minutes, none of which result in me having skin rivaling that of a newborn.
+The life-changing facial in question is called the Fire and Ice Facial (insert Game of Thrones theme song), and it utilizes a mild peel and layers of moisture (hence the fire and ice).
+It sounds mysterious and magical, but it’s actually quite simple—and will totally give you glowing skin à la Lady Sansa.

-Dr. Nigma Talib, skincare guru to stars like Kate Bosworth and Rosie Huntington-Whiteley and author of Younger Skin Starts in the Gut, was the angel sent from above who conducted the facial, and I could immediately tell I was in good hands—mainly because her own skin was positively poreless and line-free (and hello, look at her client roster).
-If Bosworth entrusts her lineless skin to Dr. Talib, Dr. Talib can pretty much do whatever she wants to my own complexion.
+Nigma Talib, MD, skincare guru to stars like Kate Bosworth and Rosie Huntington-Whiteley and author of Younger Skin Starts in the Gut, was the angel sent from above who conducted the facial, and I could immediately tell I was in good hands—mainly because her own skin was positively poreless and line-free (and hello, look at her client roster).
+If Bosworth entrusts her practically perfect skin to Dr. Talib, then Dr. Talib can pretty much do whatever she wants to my own complexion.

 (I will also say this—you know you trust your facialist when you actually feel happy when your face starts burning during your treatment.
 If the same thing had happened at home, I would be screaming and dousing my face with cold water.)

-It wasn’t until I emerged like a butterfly from a cocoon—like Marnie after a two-week marriage to Desi, or like Selena after Justin (or wait, are they back together?)—that I realized what a major change had just occurred.
+It wasn’t until I emerged like a butterfly from a cocoon that I realized what a major change had just occurred.
 My skin wasn’t terrible to begin with, I want to note.
 It’s oily, prone to blackheads, and sprinkled with freckles and the occasional dark spot.
 On a good day, it was passable; with Charlotte Tilbury’s Filmstar Bronze & Glow ($68) highlighter dusted on my cheekbones, it might even get a compliment or two.

-To all of them, I smiled and told them about the 30-minute, little-known, possibly Game of Thrones–inspired secret treatment known as the Fire and Ice facial at the Four Seasons.
-It’s been two weeks since I went in for the facial, and my skin is still smooth and bright, though the effects have decreased somewhat—for example, I actually put on foundation this weekend, but it felt more out of habit than anything else.
+Even two weeks after I went in for the facial, my skin was still smooth and bright, though the effects had decreased somewhat—for example, I actually put on foundation a couple weekends after, but it felt more out of habit than anything else.

-Though, sadly, both of the products used during my facial are professional quality (read: do not try at home), you can re-create the effects by using an exfoliating treatment, like iS Clinical’s Tri-Active Exfoliant ($60), and following it with a hyper-hydrating and replenishing mask, like the brand’s Coolmint Revitalizing Masque ($56).
+Though, sadly, both of the products used during my facial are professional quality (read: do not try at home), you can re-create the effects by using an exfoliating treatment, like iS Clinical’s Tri-Active Exfoliating Masque (see below) and following it with a hyper-hydrating and replenishing mask, like the brand’s Coolmint Revitalizing Masque.

-And then there’s the little part about the price tag: It’s $215 at the Four Seasons, which is a bit cringe-worthy.
-However—if you’re saving up for a special treatment or the price doesn’t phase you, I wholeheartedly recommend it, because you will see a difference immediately.
-Plus, the swiftness of the treatment—have I mentioned it’s only 30 minutes?—makes it easy to incorporate into your busy workday.
-Now where did that mirror of mine go…
+And then there’s the little part about the price tag: It’s $235 at the Four Seasons, which is a bit cringe-worthy.
+However—if you’re saving up for a special treatment or the price doesn’t faze you, I wholeheartedly recommend it, because you will see a difference immediately.
+Plus, the swiftness of the treatment—have I mentioned it’s only 50 minutes?—makes it easy to incorporate into your busy workday.
+Now, where did that mirror of mine go…

 Want more options?
-Shop some Byrdie-approved mask pairings below!
+Check out some Byrdie-approved mask pairings below!